Lebanon: Media and cinema

 The cinema of Lebanon, according to film critic and historian, Roy Armes, was the only cinema in the Arabic-speaking region, besides the dominant Egyptian cinema, that could amount to a national cinema.
-Cinema in Lebanon has been in existence since the 1920s, and the country has produced over 500 films with many films including Egyptian filmmakers and film stars.
-The media of Lebanon is not only a regional center of production but also the most liberal and free in the Arab world.
+Cinema in Lebanon has been in existence since the 1920s.
+Lebanon has produced over 500 films, with many films including Egyptian filmmakers and film stars.

+The media of Lebanon is a regional center of production and the most liberal and free in the Arab world.
 According to Press freedom's Reporters Without Borders, "the media have more freedom in Lebanon than in any other Arab country".
 Despite its small population and geographic size, Lebanon plays an influential role in the production of information in the Arab world and is "at the core of a regional media network with global implications".